odoo/documentation/content/applications/finance/expenses.rst

 Validate and post expenses
 --------------------------

-Only employees with permissions (typically managers or supervisors) can :ref:`approve expenses
+Only employees with permissions (typically, managers or supervisors) can :ref:`approve expenses
 <expenses/approve>`.
 Before approving an expense report, ensure the :guilabel:`Analytic
 Distribution` is set on every expense line of a report.
-If an :guilabel:`Analytic Distribution` is missing, assign the correct account(s) from the drop-down menu, and then click :guilabel:`Approve` or :guilabel:`Refuse`.
+If an :guilabel:`Analytic Distribution` is missing, assign the correct accounts from the drop-down menu, and click :guilabel:`Approve` or :guilabel:`Refuse`.

 The accounting department is typically responsible for :ref:`posting journal entries
 <expenses/post>`.
 Once an expense report is approved, it can then be posted.
 The :abbr:`SO (Sales